Decision Layer for Agents · Deterministic · MCP Ready

 Sertainly approach

-• Deterministic: same case + same rules version = identical verdict, always — no model variability
+• Deterministic: same case + same rules version = identical decision, always — no model variability

 • Near-zero cost per decision: compiled IR, no embedding search, no inference at evaluation time